 This is a post for absolute beginners.
 Not beginning artists, of course.
 You already have a passion for art and the talent to build your life around it.
 And you know that an art college degree will help make your dream a reality.

-Question: Why do you want to go to art college?
+Question: Why do you want to go to an arts college?

-You don’t have to try very hard to find art colleges in the U.S. There are close to 200 hundred art schools in the country, according to one online list — at least one in every state.
+So you're seriously considering attending an art college - great!
+You don’t have to try very hard to find them.
+There are close to 200 hundred art schools in the U.S., according to one online list — at least one in every state.

 What can an art college graduate possibly have to offer citizens of war-ravaged Sierra Leone, former child soldiers and child prostitutes, some homeless and some living with polio?